aliatsis/units-ago/README.md

-# year-month-date
+# units-ago
-Parse whole years and months for a given date
+Parse whole time units from a given date